Learn how to send local and production push notifications in your React Native Application

 1. Firebase Project Setup

-Next, add apps for both platforms:
+Add apps for both platforms:

-- Android: Enter your app’s package name (found in
+- Android: Enter your package name (from

 2. Firebase Installation